Search for a boosted Higgs boson decaying to bottom quark pairs in association with a W or Z boson in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 Theoretical uncertainties in the $\PW$+jets and $\PZ$+jets processes account for missing higher-order QCD and mixed QCD-EW effects beyond the corrections described in Section~\ref{sec:samples}, following the prescription of Ref.~\cite{Lindert:2017olm}.
 All theoretical uncertainties are considered to be correlated across data-taking periods, and experimental systematic uncertainties are considered to be uncorrelated, with the exception of correlated components of the uncertainties in the integrated luminosity.

-The dominant uncertainties arise from the coefficients of the data-to-simulation transfer factor used to extrapolate the QCD background from the fail to the pass region, whose parameters are determined directly on data.
-Subleading contributions originate from jet-mass scale and resolution calibrations, as well as from the top-quark background normalization and \mbox{pass/fail} efficiency constrained in the muon CR.
+Beyond the dominant uncertainty from the QCD background modeling, subleading contributions originate from jet-mass scale and resolution calibrations, as well as from the top-quark background normalization and pass/fail efficiency constrained in the muon CR.
 Tagger-efficiency scale factors have smaller effects and are only weakly constrained.
 Theoretical and luminosity uncertainties primarily affect the overall normalization and have a negligible impact on the fitted signal strength.
 The precision on the signal strength is ultimately limited by the amount of data available, in particular by the finite sideband sample constraining the QCD yield beneath the \PH mass peak through the transfer factor.